axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 ## Getting the admin password

 After some unsuccessful escalation paths, we found something interesting.
-Being a member of the **Backup_Admins** group give us full (F) access over the *C:\Users\Administrator* folder.
+Being a member of the **Backup_Admins** group gives us a full (F) access over the *C:\Users\Administrator* folder.

 Note that we used the [icacls](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/icacls) command to display discretionary access control lists (DACLs) on the specified folder.